 In order for this model to be successful it requires from the student that the reading and preparation for the seminars is done independently or in colloquium groups before coming to class.

-During the semester students have to submit 1 obligatory assignment which needs to be approved in order for the student to sit the exam.
+During the semester students have to submit 1 obligatory assignment (group assignment) which needs to be approved in order for the student to submit the exam.
 The requirements for approval will be supplied by the lecturer at the same time as the assignment is handed out.
-Students failing the first time can resubmit once.
+Groups failing the first time can resubmit once.
 Dates for submission will be announced at the beginning of term.

 It is compulsory to attend at least 75% of all teaching.